Ranks of Commutators and Generalized Semicommutators of Quasihomogeneous Toeplitz Operators: Introduction

-In this paper, motivated by \cite{CKL}, we first give another quite unexpected result in Section 2: If the generalized semicommutator $T_{f_{1}}T_{f_{2}}-T_{f}$ with general symbols on $L_h^2$ has finite rank $N$, then the generalized semicommutator $T_{f_{2}}T_{f_{1}}-T_{f}$ has finite rank $N$, and hence the commutator $\left[T_{f_{1}},T_{f_{2}}\right]$ also has finite rank.
 Returning to the quasihomogeneous symbol case, Section 3 contains some lemmas which will be used later.
-In Sections 4 and 5, we discuss finite rank commutators and generalized semicommutators of quasihomogeneous Toeplitz operators on $L_h^2$ respectively.
-In particular, when one of symbols is of the form $e^{ik\theta} r^m$, the results have some aspects we wish to emphasize.
-Our results involve not only several specific necessary and sufficient conditions for commutators and generalized semicommutators to be finite rank, but also the rank, the range and the explicit canonical form of the finite rank commutator and generalized semicommutator in each condition.
-The monotonicity of the functions appeared in Lemma~\ref{lem G1} and Lemma~\ref{lem Gamma} plays key roles in our arguments of the range.
-As applications, several interesting corollaries and examples are also obtained.
-In Section 5 we modify our arguments used in previous sections to obtain corresponding results on the Bergman space.
-To end this paper we will show some connections between finite rank commutators (or generalized semicommutators) of quasihomogeneous Toeplitz operators on the Bergman space and on the harmonic Bergman space.
+In Sections 4, we discuss finite rank commutators of quasihomogeneous Toeplitz operators on $L_h^2$.
+When one of symbols is the the form of $e^{ik\theta }r^{m}$ with $(k,m)\in \mathbb{Z}\times\left[-1, +\infty\right)$, the results have some aspects we wish to emphasize.
+Our results involve not only several specific necessary and sufficient conditions for commutators to be finite rank, but also the range, the rank and the explicit canonical form of the finite rank commutator in each condition.
+Much effort has gone into determining the range of each finite rank commutator.
+In fact, we first get the most likely range of finite rank commutator $\left[T_{e^{ik_1\theta} r^m},T_{e^{ik_2\theta }\varphi}\right]$.
+Then using the symmetry number of the commutator together masterly handling of the coefficient with the monotonicity of functions appeared in Lemma~\ref{lem G1} and Lemma~\ref{lem Gamma}, we verify that it is accurate.